halbs13/Dynamics-NAV-Payroll/au-payroll-setup-timekeeper.md

 •	Employees

-•	Jobs & Job Task Lines / Job Planning Lines or Job Budget Lines (NAV V4)
+•	Jobs & Job Task Lines / Job Planning Lines

-•	Dynamics NAV Application Server

 ## Process

 The following steps must be performed in sequence to process Timesheets:

-Setup the following records in Dynamics NAV
+Setup the following records in D365 Business Central

 •	Customer